A-Z of Recycling

 Everyone in Westminster has access to a recycling service.
 If you live in a portered block, ask your porter for details on the recycling service in your block.

 Aluminium foil and foil trays can be recycled with your mixed recycling.
-To recycle your foil please clean it thoroughly and scrunch it into a ball or push it into an alumnium can.
+To recycle your foil please clean it thoroughly and compress it into a ball or push it into an alumnium can.
 Loose sheets of foil cannot be distinguished easily from paper at our materials recovery facility.